What is VET?

 A SAS must disclose any fees upfront and clearly publish them on their website.
 This allows schools and students to be informed of all training costs and able to compare co-contribution fees across different SAS.

-What is the new Career Ready VETiS program?
+What is the new Career Ready VET in schools program?

-A new Career Ready VETiS program is being developed as part of the Good Jobs, Great Training: Queensland Skills Strategy 2024–2028 to help school students make good career and training choices, so they can leave school career-ready, informed and confident in their future.
+The new Career Ready VET in schools program is an action of our Queensland Training Priorities Plan 2024–25 to help school students make good career and training choices, so they can leave school career-ready, informed and confident in their future.

 The new program aims to help students better understand their career and training options and provide stronger pathways to work – with fee-free VET courses that have strong industry and employment connections, including more school-based apprenticeships and traineeships.